-That's actually a great idea.
+I mean that's actually a great idea.
+Or go to the awards show I'm sure crazy things happen there.
 In terms of the noir setting, had that always been the vibe you were going for?

 Working with a company like Netflix, do you find you have more freedom?

 Odenkirk: Absolutely.
-Netflix is an amazing outlet because there are no time constraints—our movie's 65 minutes because that's what works for us.
+Netflix is an amazing outlet because there's no time constraints—our movie's 65 minutes because that's what works for us.
 We didn't need to make it longer.
-Our little film here has no genre.
-It doesn't belong in any genre.
-It couldn't exist anywhere else, and you want it to be in a place where people can find it in their own time in their own space.
+Our little film here has no genre it doesn't belong in any genre, it couldn't exist anywhere else and you want it to be in a place where ppl can find it in their own time in their own space.
 Maybe they find it on the day it premieres, which is Valentine's Day, or maybe somebody, two years from now, comes home and goes, "I've never seen that."
 I think that's how it's going to be most appreciated—when you discover it on your own time, so Netflix is a perfect fit.

-Stephenson: Working with Netflix means working with somebody that has the stomach to take risks on weird, strange, small films.
-They don't have to do what everybody else is doing.
+Stephenson: Working with Netflix means working with somebody who has the stomach to take risks on weird, strange, small films, they don't have to do what everybody else is doing.
 It's one of the reasons why they're gaining [a bigger] audience is because people recognize that they are trying to offer something different than the same five movies that are in the multiplex every weekend.

 In terms of Ray's struggle with writer's block at the beginning, I'm curious about how you yourself deal with writer's block.

 Interestingly, the backstory of these characters and the mechanism of our plot is fairly well thought out.
-For instance, with Ray, we start with a scene where people are reminding us he was the greatest, and he's reveling in the fact that he used to be the greatest, yet that's exactly what's keeping him from writing anything.
+For instance, with Ray, we start with a scene where people are reminding us he was the greatest, and he's revelling in the fact that he used to be the greatest, yet that's exactly what's keeping him from writing anything.
 That will kill you.
-You gotta stop thinking about the good work you did at some point, start thinking about what's right in front of you, and what's still to come.
+You gotta stop thinking about the good work you did at some point, start thinking about what rights in front of you, and what's still to come.

 Odenkirk: Right.
 Absolutely.